JeffNeff/gtflp/README.md

 [![Deploy and Release](https://github.com/JeffNeff/gtflp/actions/workflows/createrelease.yml/badge.svg)](https://github.com/JeffNeff/gtflp/actions/workflows/createrelease.yml) [![CD](https://github.com/JeffNeff/gtflp/actions/workflows/cd.yml/badge.svg)](https://github.com/JeffNeff/gtflp/actions/workflows/cd.yml)
 ## What it is

-`gtfp` is a tool for debugging pods and testing cloudevents.
+`gtfp` is a tool for debugging pods and cloudevents.

 Capabilities:
 * Logging : Stream the logs from pods in the same namespace as the `gtflp` deployment.
 Allowing you to monitor pod logs in a single window.